c0ld-w4ter/you-fm/README.md

 - Verify the application started successfully: look for "Running on http://localhost:8080"
 - Check browser console for JavaScript errors
 - Try accessing `http://127.0.0.1:8080` instead of localhost
+- The home page (/) redirects to /api-keys automatically

 **Audio generation fails**
-- Verify all API keys are entered correctly in the web form
+- Verify all API keys are entered correctly on the API Keys page
-- Check browser network tab for API errors
+- Check browser network tab for API errors during generation
+- The loading modal should show step-by-step progress during generation
 - ElevenLabs API has usage limits - check your account status

 **Tests failing**
 - Check Python version (3.11+ required)
 - Ensure pytest is installed: `pip install pytest`
 - Run tests from project root directory: `python -m pytest tests/ -v`
+- Note: Tests have been updated for the new multi-page architecture

 **Performance issues**
-- Audio generation can take 30-60 seconds depending on content length
+- Audio generation can take 60-90 seconds depending on content length
-- The web interface shows progress indicators during generation
+- The loading modal shows real-time progress with 5 distinct steps
 - Large news articles may increase processing time
+- The multi-page flow prevents accidental navigation during generation

 ## 📄 License